Surrey Docks Farm Response to Covid-19

 We will let you know via our website and social media channels as soon as we have more information about re-opening.
 Thank you all for your continued support and understanding, we are so grateful for your kind comments and generous donations.

 What is the Farm doing?

-Here’s an update on what’s been happening recently and our steps towards re-opening the Farm:
+Here’s an update on what’s been happening recently behind the closed gates:

 4. We continue to deliver our online Farm Shop selling eggs and freshly harvested veg, plus our Gardening Shop and have seen over 600 households access this.
 Thank you for all your support!